10 Tips for Hiring Contractors After a Natural Disaster/State of Emergency

 Finding a quality contractor to work on your home can be challenging, but after a natural disaster, it’s even more complicated.
 With more homeowners needing urgent repair work, contractors are quickly overloaded with requests and opportunities for less-than-honest dealings abound.

 Homeowners in the Bay Area are exposed to a range of natural disasters, including earthquakes, mudslides and, most recently, wildfires.
 Thankfully, the state has some regulations in place to protect homeowners after such events.
 If you’re navigating these circumstances, it’s essential that you understand your rights and also have realistic expectations.

 Here are 10 tips for hiring contractors after a natural disaster:

-- By law, anyone who undertakes to improve your home or property must have a contractor’s license if the cost of the project from start to completion will exceed $500.
-You can check a contractor’s license here.
-When you search by license number, you’ll be taken to the contractor’s license page.
+3. By law, anyone who undertakes to improve your home or property must have a contractor’s license if the cost of the project from start to completion will exceed $500.
+When you search by license number online, you’ll be taken to the contractor’s license page.

 - Check to see if the license is active and valid.

 - The name of the license must match the name of the contractor or contracting firm using that license.
 It’s illegal to contract for home improvement projects using someone else’s license.

 - The license page will also provide information about whether the contractor carries workers’ compensation insurance.
 Make sure to check this before allowing employees to work on your property.